-- 3.1 Contribution: The Council lends money to its subsidiaries (Equinox Enterprises Limited and also once it is operational Equinox Property Holdings), local charities, local businesses, and local residents (in the form of home improvement loans), to support local public services and stimulate local economic growth. - 3.2 The loans made to Equinox Enterprises Limited and when established Equinox Property Holdings, as the subsidiaries of the Council, form part of investment in the company to provide an initial cash injection to enable the company to become established.
+- 3.1 Contribution: The Council lends money to its subsidiaries (GYS Limited, Equinox Enterprises Limited and Equinox Property Holdings), local charities, local businesses, and local residents (in the form of home improvement loans), to support local public services and stimulate local economic growth. - 3.2 The loans made to Equinox Enterprises Limited and Equinox Property Holdings, as the subsidiaries of the Council, form part of investment in the company to provide an initial cash injection to enable the company to become established.
 The purpose of Equinox Enterprises Limited is to develop housing for sale (including affordable homes) and the purpose of Equinox Property Holdings is to provide quality rental housing in the borough.
-This supports the Councils objective within the Corporate Plan 2020-2025 to provide a mix of attractive good quality housing for all sectors of the workforce and community that is fit for purpose for all and meet both the borough's existing and future needs. - 3.3 Discretionary loans are granted to local charities and businesses, this will be following a decision by the Policy and Resources Committee and /or Council as applicable.
-In line with the Corporate Plan 2020-2025 these loans are granted to support the local charities and businesses that assist in improving the communities and facilities in the borough.
-The rates for service loans will be set at appropriate rates that reflect counterparty risks and duration. - 3.4 The Council has a responsibility to address private sector housing that is in poor condition or needs adaptations to meet the needs of those with disabilities.
-The Council also has an
+This supports the Councils objective within the Corporate Plan 2020-2025 to provide a mix of attractive good quality housing for all sectors of the workforce and community that is fit for purpose for all and meet both the borough's existing and future needs. - 3.3 The Council is providing asset to its other subsidiary, GYS Limited, via finance leases to provide it with the fleet (e.g. refuse vehicles) and other equipment to requires to deliver its service to Council.
+The company delivers grounds maintenance, cleaning services including public toilets, streets, and beaches, and waste and recycling collection services. - 3.4 Discretionary loans are granted to local charities and businesses, this will be following a decision by the Policy and Resources Committee and /or Council as applicable.
+In line with the Corporate Plan 2020-2025 these loans are granted to support the local charities and

-- objective within the Corporate Plan 2020-2025 to provide help early, when people need public health and care, to prevent avoidable problems and to help more people to help themselves as well as tackling challenges within communities.
+- businesses that assist in improving the communities and facilities in the borough.
+The rates for service loans will be set at appropriate rates that reflect counterparty risks and duration. - 3.5 The Council has a responsibility to address private sector housing that is in poor condition or needs adaptations to meet the needs of those with disabilities.
+The Council also has an objective within the Corporate Plan 2020-2025 to provide help early, when people need public health and care, to prevent avoidable problems and to help more people to help themselves as well as tackling challenges within communities.
 Home improvement loans help residents to redress housing issues that impact on their health.
-The home improvement loans are made from a recycling pot following repayment of loans made as part of prior year capital programme allocations. - 3.5 Security: The main risk when making service loans is that the borrower will be unable to repay the principal lent and/or the interest due.
+The home improvement loans are made from a recycling pot following repayment of loans made as part of prior year capital programme allocations. - 3.6 Security: The main risk when making service loans is that the borrower will be unable to repay the principal lent and/or the interest due.
 In order to limit this risk, and ensure that total exposure to service loans remains proportionate to the size of the Authority, upper limits on the outstanding loans to each category of borrower have been set as follows: